 Switching App Builders

 This article was first published on Tuesday, May 17th 2016

 Many people are intrigued by new app builders but are hesitant to make the switch due to the idea that moving to a new platform equals starting from scratch.
 Especially for agencies who have multiple apps running somewhere, the idea of this transition can seem like a huge burden.

-The real value of the app lies in the audience that you invest so much time in obtaining.
+The real value of your app lies in the audience that you invest so much time in obtaining.
 Losing all of your hard-earned users and launching a totally new app in the stores is the bigger hassle for many, and luckily this can be easily avoided, as long as you have one key piece of information.

 In order to maintain the same application in Google Play, you will need to ask your app builder to provide you with the Keystore file, which is the file that contains the private key of your Android app.
 Only this is what gives you the freedom to rebuild your app on another platform and publish the new version as an update to your existing app, without disturbing your users.

 Some app builders give the Keystore files while others do not.
-Unfortunately, if you’re not able to get ahold of the Keystore file, you have no other choice but to create an entirely new app in the Play store, which your users will have to redownload.
-At GoodBarber, we do release this information upon request, so as to not lock you into anything in case your needs change down the line.
+Unfortunately, if you’re not able to get ahold of the Keystore file, you have no other choice but to create an entirely new app in the Play Store, which your users will have to redownload.
+In this horrible scenario, you lose your user base and start again from zero to build your audience.

-Keep in mind you will need to have published the app under your own developer account (as opposed to that of your previous app builder).
-All the information you need to have on hand is your App ID and version number, available in the App Information tab of your iTunes Connect account.
+To sum it up, all the information you need to have on hand is your App ID and version number, available in the App Information tab of your AppStore Connect account.